So you have travel insurance. Awesome.

 5. Keep your wounds clean.
 Check it regularly make sure it’s healing properly.

 In the U.S., getting a cut is no big deal.
 You clean it, spread medicated ointment on it and slap a band-aid on it… it heals.

 In a developing countries, injury and illness needs regular monitoring.
 Though there’s much beauty to Indian culture, it just ain’t a clean country as far as western standards go!
 One of India’s biggest problems is the failure to enforce or educate countrymen towards sanitary practices.
 People litter and men urinate in plain sight on the streets, trash gets thrown out the window of moving buses and trains and much of the time, you’re avoiding stepping on cow poo on the streets and sidewalks… even the regaled Ganges River is rumored to be a virtual sewer, despite the fact millions of Hindu devotees bathe and swim in it daily.

-Try as you will to stay clean, by the end of the day, the dirt under your fingernails and on your clothes will make you feel like a migrant field worker; and between the heat, the humidity, mosquitoes, dirt and pollution, cow dung, human poo and urination practices, etc… disease and infection yields many avenues and opens the door to re-lapse.
+Try as you will to stay clean, by the end of the day, the dirt under your fingernails and on your clothes will make you feel like a migrant field worker; and between the heat, the humidity, mosquitoes, dirt and pollution, cow dung and urination practices,… disease and infection yields many avenues and opens the door to re-lapse.